VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ![Metaform](../../assets/images/docs/lesson4-blade-metaform.png)

-Read more about metaform in the [Metaform](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/basic-functions/metaform) article.
+Read more in the [Metaform](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/basic-functions/metaform) article.

-### Widget container
+### Widget

 A widget is a relatively simple and intuitive web UI component in Platform Manager.
 It has the role of a transient or auxiliary tile, meaning that: